poppadum/dynquee/doc/config.md

 - `generic/` is for media that doesn't belong anywhere else, to be used if no other files match.
     If you have designed custom artwork for your Recalbox, place it here.
     Filename does not matter, but use the appropriate file extension e.g. `generic/my_games_machine.mkv`

+- `screensaver/` is for files to show when EmulationStation goes to sleep and activates the screensaver

 Feel free to delete any of the included media files you don't want, but I recommend you leave `media/default.png` (or replace it with your own custom image) as a file of last resort.